 Native SharePoint vs. BrightWork Free Template

-Microsoft SharePoint is the preferred and practical platform for project management teams.
+Microsoft SharePoint is the preferred and practical platform for project teams.
 By leveraging SharePoint, project managers can easily apply a standard approach to project management, allowing teams to collaborate easily with improved visibility of the overall effort.

 Quite often, project managers are tempted to manage projects on single tools such as Word or Excel and as a result, lose out on the collaborative features within SharePoint.

 SharePoint’s strengths lie in the fact it is highly configurable, and seamlessly connects to Microsoft suite of products.

 A versatile platform with a focus on collaboration, SharePoint is used for: